smallstep/certificates/docs/revocation.md

    Certificate with Serial Number 59636004850364466675608080466579278406 has been revoked.
    </pre></code>

-6. Ok cool!
+7. Awesome!
 But did it work?

    <pre><code>
    <b>$ step ca renew localhost.crt localhost.key</b>